marykdb/maryk/core/documentation/filters.md

 ```

 ### Not

-The Not filter inverts the meaning of the specified filters.
-If multiple filters are passed, it performs an And operation.
+The Not filter inverts the meaning of specified filters.
+If multiple filters are provided, it performs an And operation.
-This filter is useful if you want to exclude records that meet certain criteria.
+This filter is beneficial for excluding records that meet specific criteria.

 ```kotlin
 Not(